Laudenbach Periodontics & Dental Implants

 Without treatment, the infection progresses deeper.
 Bacteria spread below the gum line into periodontal pockets between your gums and teeth.
 These deep pockets harbor bacteria that your toothbrush and floss cannot reach.
 The infection destroys the connective tissue and bone holding your teeth in place.

 Advanced periodontal disease creates severe bone loss around affected teeth.
 The gums recede, teeth become loose, and abscesses may form.
-Studies from the National Institute of Dental and Craniofacial Research show periodontal disease affects nearly half of adults over 30.
+Data from the National Institute of Dental and Craniofacial Research indicates periodontal disease affects nearly half of adults over 30.

-Research links severe gum disease to systemic diseases.
+Research links severe gum disease to broader systemic health concerns.
 The chronic inflammation and bacteria from periodontal infection may contribute to heart disease, diabetes complications, respiratory problems, and pregnancy complications.

 Stages of Periodontal Disease